sonicdm/MTGDeckBuilder/README.yaml.md

 * All keyword matches (`keyword_abilities`, `keyword_actions`, `ability_words`) are based on your structured metadata (e.g., `Keywords.json`).
 * `priority_text` and `text_matches` allow both exact strings and regex (wrapped in `/.../`).
 * All text is compared in `.lower()` form.
-* Scoring is flat additive — no weights or multipliers.
+* Scoring is additive with optional multipliers and diminishing returns.